 Fairmont Mount Kenya Safari Club

 The sprawling, deluxe resort in Nanyuki, Kenya, boasts a breathtaking view of Mount Kenya.
-Standing at 17, 057 feet, it is impressive upon arrival as it is the highest mountain in Kenya and second-highest in Africa, after Kilimanjaro.
-This is complemented with the 100 acres of natural landscape that surround the property.
+Standing at 17 057 feet, it is impressive upon arrival as it is the highest mountain in Kenya and second-highest in Africa, after Kilimanjaro.
+This is complemented by the 100 acres of natural landscape that surround the property.

 Sitting atop the Earth's Equator, the 110 room resort offers three restaurants, a spa, and a nine-hole golf course, the only one in Africa to bisect the equator.
 Guests can also fish, walk, birdwatch, or ride horses through conserved land.
 It's not uncommon to share the trail with a herd of unexpected elephants.
 The only thing that can top a safari sighting mid-ride is the abundant bush breakfast that follows.

 The Riuki Spa and Wellness Centre on-site provides a full spa experience with steam, sauna, and three treatment rooms.
 The Spa focuses on sustainable practices and organic materials to ensure low environmental impact.
 Set up against the forest, it's an inspired spot for outdoor yoga and fitness sessions.